Dahyunismm/Unix-Final-Project/README.md

 # Unix-Final-Project
-  Creating and editing content in a website built using Jekyll
+  This is where we create and edit content in a website built using Jekyll

 # Authors
 Hakim Bouabdellah, Hebert Domingo and Gabriel Rivas